Last updated: 9/13/21 | September 13th, 2021

 17. Explore Montjuïc Hill

 You’ll also find the Museu Nacional d’Art de Catalunya here, a Catalonian art museum.
 It features mostly Gothic, Renaissance, and Baroque works.
-The fountain out front has a spectacular free show as well.
+The fountain out front has a spectacular free show on Fridays and Saturdays.

 Additionally, don’t miss the Olympic Ring (the main area of the 1992 Olympic Games) and the Poble Espanyol, a replica village built in 1929 to resemble an actual traditional Spanish village.
 It has over 100 buildings, including an Andalusian quarter, a section of the Camino, a monastery, and more!